-Refunds for cancellations (no-show or before the start of class): Within 45 calendar days of scheduled start date or cancellation notice, whichever is earlier.

-Refunds for withdrawals/terminations: Within 45 calendar days of the date of determination.
+- Cancellations (no-show or before the start of class): Refunds issued within 45 calendar days of the scheduled start date or cancellation date, whichever is earlier. - Withdrawals or terminations: Refunds issued within 45 calendar days of the Date of Determination.